groue/GRMustache/README.md

 	}
 	@end

-You may also use the root DataModel object:
+Or you may use the root DataModel object:

 	@implementation DataModel(GRMustache)
 	- (NSString*)linkSection:(GRMustacheSection *)section withContext:(GRMustacheContext *)context {
 	  return [NSString stringWithFormat:
 	          @"<a href=\"/people/%@\">%@</a>",
-	          [object valueForKey:@"id"],       // id of person comes from current context [section renderObject:context]];  // link text comes from the natural rendering of the inner section }
+	          [context valueForKey:@"id"],      // id of person comes from current context [section renderObject:context]];  // link text comes from the natural rendering of the inner section }
 	@end

+The choice is really up to you, considering how much a piece of code can be reused in other contexts.

 This mix of data and rendering code in a single class is a debatable pattern.
-You can compare this to the NSString(UIStringDrawing) and NSString(AppKitAdditions) categories.
+Well, you can compare this to the NSString(UIStringDrawing) and NSString(AppKitAdditions) categories.
+Furthermore, a strict MVC separation mechanism is described below.

 Anyway, the rendering can now be done with: